7PH/deadlock.js/README.md

-# DeadLockJS
+# deadlock.js

-Lightweight Node.js/Express framework written in TypeScript for building secure, clustered and well-designed APIs.
+Lightweight Node.js/Express framework written in TypeScript for building secured, clustered and well-designed APIs.

 Still under development, not finished yet

 ## Install
 The easiest way to install deadlockjs is with [`npm`][npm].

 [npm]: https://www.npmjs.com/